 With regards to the estates, a monthly inspection is undertaken by the Estate Managers.
 Records of all inspections are maintained with copies, and with actions being given to the respective Assistants to take action when required and within a set time frame depending on the seriousness of the breach.

-Areas of noncompliance are reported and then followed up by the Estate Manager.
+Areas of non-compliance are reported and then followed up by the Estate Manager.
 The inspections are scored to indicate areas for improvement and record if improvements have been made since the previous inspection.
 The inspections include the records of all blocks visited and therefore are identifiable to each area.
+We reviewed reports from a number of divisions and reports recorded a steady improvement is performance and most divisions are attaining the required quality of estate management.

 4.1 Observation: A system is used in the estates to quantify the results of monthly field inspection, however when the result is not considered satisfactory the report does not always include the reasons why it is not compliant.
+This is now well managed with areas of non-compliance being reported as well as any follow up to ensure action is taken to rectify matters - closed